-Specific Requirements for A. A. & A.S.
-Degrees
+Specific Requirements for A.A. & A.S.
+Degrees (p.
+74)

-Rock Valley College, like most other Illinois community colleges, has additional, specific degree requirements for the Associate of Arts transfer degree, and other requirements for the Associate in Science transfer degree; these are described in detail on pages 42 and 44 of this College Cataloa.
+Rock Valley College, like most other Illinois community colleges, has additional, specific degree requirements for the Associate of Arts (A.A.) transfer degree, and other requirements for the Associate in Science (A.S.) transfer degree; these are described in detail on the Planning for Success - Education Plan (p.
+74) page of this College Catalog.